armory/documentation/_spinnaker/aws-container-marketplace.md

 The AWS Container Marketplace offering for Spinnaker Operator will install the Armory Spinnaker Operator in an EKS cluster.

+Spinnaker can be installed in any namespace in your EKS cluster; this document assumes that Spinnaker will be installed in the `spinnaker` namespace.

 **_This document is intended only for users of the Armory AWS Container Marketplace offering that have purchased the offering._**

 ## Prerequisites